ssenmosip/mosip-temp-documentation/Biometric-Functions-API-Specification.md

 {
-   float scaledScore; //0 - 100, used for internal classification and efficacy analysis long internalScore; // used against threshold specified in config file KeyValuePair[] AnalyticsInfo; // detailed breakdown and other information }
+   float scaledScore; //0 - 100, used for internal classification and efficacy analysis long internalScore; // used against threshold specified in config file KeyValuePair[] analyticsInfo; // detailed breakdown and other information }

 class CompositeScore